beyarkay/masters-thesis/src/03_lit_review.md

 gesture recognition, however the vision-based portion of the survey will be discussed in Section \ref{vision-based-systems}.
-Mitra notes that statistical modelling techniques (PCA, HMMs, Kalman filters, particle filtering, condensation algorithms, Dynamic Time Warping, Neural Networks) are often employed, but that Finite State Machines have also been used effectively.
+Mitra notes that statistical modelling techniques (PCA, HMMs, Kalman filters, particle filtering, condensation algorithms, Dynamic Time Warping [@myersComparativeStudySeveral1981], Neural Networks) are often employed, but that Finite State Machines have also been used effectively.
 Mitra also notes that sign language recognition is the subject of a lot of research.

 @alviPakistanSignLanguage2007 used statistical template matching to recognise 33 one-handed signs from the Pakistan Sign Language and 26 one-handed signs